drewp41/PredictingPopularityOnReddit/README.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<center> <h2> Time Matters </h2> </center><p>In this section we will be analyzing whether the time and day of the post also come in as a factor to upvotes.
-This way us Reddit users can pinpoint the very day and time we should post to get the maximum popularity and be seen as a legend to our peers.
-We first started by getting new data again through BigQuery</p>
+<center> <h2> Time Matters </h2> </center><p>In this section, we analyzed whether the time of day something is posted is correlated with its popularity.
+This way, Reddit users can use this knowledge and potentially hold off posting something, in order to get the most amount of traction on their post.
+We started by getting a new batch of data from BigQuery.</p>
 </div>
 </div>
 </div>